November 10, 2025

 • Fire damage to your vehicle

-• Still doesn’t cover accidents involving your own vehicle
+It still doesn’t cover accidents involving your own vehicle.

 3. Comprehensive Car Insurance